 Jenny is Head of Department.
 Her primary interests are in Philosophy of Language and in Feminism.
-She has just completed a book entitled Lying, Misleading and What is Said: An Exploration in Philosophy of Language and in Ethics (forthcoming, Oxford University Press).
+She has recently published a book entitled Lying, Misleading and What is Said: An Exploration in Philosophy of Language and in Ethics (Oxford University Press 2012).
 This argues that considering the distinction between lying and misleading-- which seems to many an ethically significant one-- can help to shed new light on methodological disputes in philosophy of language over notions like what is said, semantic content, assertion, impliciture, and expliciture.
 She also argues that careful attention to the way that communication works can shed new light on the ethical issues.
 (And she considers some fascinating real-world cases, feeding her lifelong obsession with political scandals but also branching out into such excellent topics as the Jesuit doctrine of Mental Reservation.)
-When she has some time-- probably when she's no longer Head of Department-- she plans a book-length project on political speech, tentatively entitled "Lies, Damned Lies and Politics".
+When she has some time-- probably when she's no longer Head of Department-- she plans a book-length project on manipulative political speech.

-Jenny is Director of the Leverhulme-funded Implicit Bias and Philosophy Project (link at the right).
+Jenny was Director of the (2011-2013) Leverhulme-funded Implicit Bias and Philosophy Project (link at the right).

 Jenny has supervised PhD students working on names, implicature, gender, sexual objectification, vagueness, indexicals, reference, justice, cosmopolitanism and feminism, epistemic/communicative injustice and autonomy.
 She runs the Feminism reading group every semester, and sometimes she also runs a philosophy of language reading group.

 Jenny is honoured to have received the 2011 Distinguished Woman Philosopher Award in Washington, DC.
-But her proudest accomplishment is nonetheless having been a consultant on a zombie movie.
+But her proudest accomplishment is nonetheless having been a consultant on a zombie movie script.

 email : email@example.com